Miss-nonso/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9. Write a script that sets the mode of the file hello to this:-rwxr-x-wx

 10. Write a script that sets the mode of the file hello the same as olleh’s mode

+11. Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed